gradle/gradle/subprojects/docs/src/docs/release/notes.md

 <a name="java-14"></a>
 ## Support for Java 14

-Gradle now supports running with [Java 14](https://openjdk.java.net/projects/jdk/14/).
+Gradle now supports running and building with [Java 14](https://openjdk.java.net/projects/jdk/14/).

 ## Improved error messages